grafana/pyroscope/docs/sources/configure-client/language-sdks/rust.md

 ### Rust client configuration

-At a minimum, you need to provide the URL of the Pyroscope Server and the name of your application.
+At a minimum, you need to provide the URL of the Pyroscope server and the name of your application.
 You also need to configure a profiling backend.
 For Rust, you can use [pprof-rs](https://github.com/pyroscope-io/pyroscope-rs/tree/main/pyroscope_backends/pyroscope_pprofrs).